 Today, we know that terpenes are responsible for the unique scents of different cannabis strains.
 Not only do terpenes impact smell, but they also play a role in the plant’s flavor, effects, and therapeutic benefits.
 In other words: Terpenes are important!

-Hundreds of different terpenes have been identified in cannabis.
+Hundreds of different terpenes have been identified in hemp.
 The most common terpenes include myrcene, limonene, pinene, linalool, caryophyllene, and humulene.

 Myrcene is a monoterpene that has an earthy odor reminiscent of cloves.
 It’s found in high concentrations in cannabis strains that produce indica effects.
 Myrcene is thought to be responsible for the “couch-lock” effect associated with some indicas.